-Once, I could imaged gym’s and casual scenarios where Ysl Kouros would fit like bread and butter, due to it’s original idea as a celebration of male body, and bodybuilding.
+Once, I could imagine gyms and casual scenarios where Ysl Kouros would fit like bread and butter, due to its original idea as a celebration of the male body, and bodybuilding.

 Today, anything but business and short trips to the store is probably a no-go.
-Suit and tie attire works the best with Yves Saint Laurent Kouros.
+Suit and tie attire work best with Yves Saint Laurent Kouros.

 Uniqueness and value for money

-Even after 40 years since the release of this monolithic perfume, I’ll easily recognize Kouros from the masses of copycats.
+Even after more than 40 years after the release of this monolithic perfume, I’ll easily recognize Kouros from the masses of copycats.

-Chanel’s Antaeus is the only perfume in the similar vein of Kouros that I believe is better in the current formulation.
+Chanel’s Antaeus is the only perfume in a similar vein to Kouros that I believe is better in the current formulation.